boyter/boyter.org/content/posts/why-count-lines-of-code.md

           "UpdateType": "Mutable"
 ```

 Looks like the guess was right.
 Lets continue to explore, but this time lets ignore JSON and focus on Go which is the meat of the application.

-The below will whitelist to Go files sorted by complexity ignoring the vendor directory.
+This is where `scc` is most useful as we can sort by complexity to find which files are likey to contain the most logic.
+The below will white-list to Go files sorted by complexity ignoring the vendor directory.

 ```
 $ scc --pbl vendor -wl go --files -s complexity .